 - Bring some water with you (water is available for purchase).
 Bring a yoga mat if you have one (available for hire for $3).
-We recommend a mat that is not too thick – No camping mats please
+Strictly NO RUBBER mats or camping mats please.

 - It is important to inform us of any pre-existing injuries or medical issues that you may have

 - It is important that all first time students arrive at least 30 minutes before class as you will need to fill out a new student form before practicing and discuss any injuries etc. You can also book online to save time!

 Please leave all valuables at home and switch your mobile phone to silent before entering the studio, better still please switch it off.
 Please also refrain from using your mobile phone until you have left the premises, remember some students may still be having some quiet time as you are leaving

 There is no need to book for class, but please arrive 30 minutes early for your first class as classes start on time.

 “I have never practiced yoga before will it be okay for me to practice Hot Yoga?”